tyhopp/prpl/README.md

 # PRPL

+PPRL is a **modular** static site generator built for **longevity**.
+It lets you interpolate HTML without the kitchen sink.

+## Why?

+All the static site generators I have tried have one or more of these problems:

+- Built on an underlying framework like React, Vue, etc.
+- Relies on complex build tools like Webpack, Babel, etc.
+- Depends on a massive tree of modules that force constant maintenance
+- Has interfaces, source code and documentation that cannot be understood in one sitting
+- Requires that your site source be organized in a way that looks nothing like your output
+- Forces a huge leap from hello world to a real world implementation

+PRPL is my answer to these gripes.

+## Usage

-A smaller, more focused static site generator.
-Simpler than the [simpler static site generator](https://github.com/11ty/eleventy).
-Transforms a file system of content into HTML via `<prpl>` tags:
+PRPL transforms a directory of content into HTML via `<prpl>` tags:

 Given this source HTML file: